LeiP97/Cinema-booking-system/README.md

 6.A customer can delete an existing booking from his list if it is a future booking only, otherwise an error message is displayed.

 7.The cinema customer can logout from the application.
+# Chess game
+This is a virtual chessboard (command-line) for two human players.
+Help information and usage can be found in the game.